What conditions does Jnetics focus on?

 These are a very specific group of genetic conditions which are more common among people with Ashkenazi Jewish ancestry relative to the general population, and include:

-Please note: not all disorders listed here are covered by screening, a full list of the 9 disorders screened for go to the Screening Services page
+Please note: not all disorders listed here are covered by screening, a full list of the 9 disorders screened for go to the ‘Book a Screening’ page

 b) Disorders with higher prevalence ‘Jewish’ mutations: